 - Construction of early childhood education in the centre setting

-- Constructions of early childhood in Aotearoa/New Zealand
+- Constructions of early childhood in Aotearoa New Zealand

-- Construction of early childhood in the international context
+of early childhood in the international context

 - Relationships between approaches to early childhood and children's learning